 - (A) Every meeting of the senate shall have an agenda.
-The agenda shall include the time and place of the meeting, order of business, and copies of any substantive proposals. - (B) The steering committee shall establish the agenda for all regular meetings.
-For this purpose, the steering committee - (1) Shall receive through the university senate office proposals for senate action or other presentations to the senate from any committee of the senate, or university committee or council, or member of the senate, or any member of the university community. - (2) Shall refer all substantive proposals for senate action to appropriate committees for review prior to entering them in an agenda, unless the proposal has been generated in such committee and has been so treated. - (3) Shall, as soon as practicable, include in the agenda of a regular meeting all items submitted by any committee of the senate, or university committee or council, or member of the senate. - (4) Shall set the agenda so that the scheduled business can be disposed of in a meeting of reasonable duration. - (5) Shall include with each agenda an estimate of the time necessary to complete the regularly scheduled business of the senate. - (6) May advise the senate of the apparent need for a special meeting.
+The agenda shall include the time and place of the meeting, order of business, and copies of any substantive proposals. - (B) The steering committee shall establish the agenda for all regular senate meetings.
+For this purpose, the steering committee - (1) Shall receive through the university senate office proposals for senate action, or other reports and presentations to the senate from any committee of the senate, or university committee or council, or member of the senate, or any member of the university community. - (2) Shall, as necessary, refer all board and substantive proposals for senate action to appropriate committees for review prior to entering them in an agenda (see rule 3335-19-07(C)). - (3) Shall, as soon as practicable, include in the senate agenda of a regular meeting all germane items submitted to the steering committee through the university senate office. - (a) The steering chair shall, in consultation with appropriate members of the steering committee, make an initial evaluation of germaneness.
+Items deemed not germane will be returned to the submitter with a written explanation. - (b) If the item is re-submitted with the germaneness addressed, the item shall be placed on the steering agenda. - i.
+The steering committee shall evaluate the germaneness of the proposed business and whether it is fully developed.
+If the proposal is germane and fully developed, it shall be placed on the senate agenda. - ii.
+Any proposal deemed not germane for the senate by the steering committee shall be returned with a written explanation.
+Explanations shall indicate the appropriate constituent body, campus office, administrator, or entity where the issue can be more appropriately addressed.